 The Company makes contribution towards provident fund to a defined contribution retirement plan for qualifying employees.
 The provident fund plan is operated by the regional provident fund commissioner.
 Under the schemes, the Company is required to contribute a specified percentage of payroll cost to the retirement contribution schemes to fund benefits.

-The Company has recognised the following amounts in the Statement of Profit and Loss for the years Contribution to provident fund (refer note 30)
+a) The Company has recognised the following amounts in the Statement of Profit and Loss for the year: